 Aware that the situation won’t improve, people are waiting for a miracle.
 Religious icons are everywhere, in the streets, in the houses, at the hospital.
 There too, its conditions are such that everything is entrusted to miracles and not to doctors.

 I wait for her recovery but I see my mother’s condition worsening until she enters into a coma, and I can’t get any credible information from doctors about her situation.
 My waiting comes soon to a standstill.
-My life is suspended throughout the long hours spent in the hospital and in my mother’s empty flat, without any expectation regarding her recovery.
+My life is suspended throughout the long hours spent in the hospital and in my mother’s empty flat.

-I find her incredible collection of pictures: from the intense black and white shots when she was young during the war to the early colours pictures of the ‘80s.
+Her collection of family pictures, from the intense black and white shots when she was young during the war to the early colours pictures of the ‘80s, helps me spending time.
 Some deteriorated, some other badly framed, but all of them trigger joyful moments with the help of the stories she used to tell me.
-Waiting for her death, I have the opportunity to explore her life when she was young and I remember moments with her, imagining she has those memories during the coma.